noelwelsh/noelwelsh.com/content/posts/2023-12-19-understanding-vm-dispatch.md

 ## Dispatch Through the Lens of Duality

-The usual presentation of alternatives to switch dispatch (direct threading, indirect threading, and so on) in my opinion confuses the code level realization and the conceptual level.
+The usual presentation of alternatives to switch dispatch (direct threading, indirect threading, and so on; we'll see them in a moment) in my opinion confuses the code level realization and the conceptual level.
 For example, discussion of direct threading often talks about labels-as-values, a GCC extension.
 The differences between dispatch methods only became clear to me when I saw them as different realizations of the three components making up dispatch that utilized the dualities I've described earlier.

 Starting with switch dispatch described above, let's replace the bytecode instructions with functions that carry out the instructions, using the duality between data and functions.
 This gives us code like the following (where I'm leaving out bits that are unchanged from the previous code.)